sujayjag/MLProjectSite/index.md

 This also suggests that we should perform feature reduction on this dataset to get a simpler model which reduces the features that are used in the predictions.

-#### Interpretation in Context
+#### Interpretation and Next Steps
 - The high accuracy, precision, recall, and F1 score suggest our model is extremely effective in predicting tennis match outcomes.
 - The near-perfect ROC-AUC score implies excellent discriminative ability.
-- The confusion matrix confirms the high reliability of your model, with very few false positives and negatives.
+- The confusion matrix confirms the high reliability of our model, with very few false positives and negatives.
 - The low log loss reflects the model's confidence in its predictions.
+- One thing to note is that our model performed extremely well.
+Sports outcomes are generally influenced by many unpredictable factors, making highly accurate predictions challenging.
+Our model achieves near-perfect accuracy, and this could suggest that the problem as modeled may not fully capture the inherent complexities and uncertainties of real-world tennis matches, or our problem is too simple.
+    - Thus, moving forward (for the final report) we can either try to find a dataset that models the complexities of the sport better, or we can shift to a more difficult problem in the context of our dataset.
+        - Some harder problems we can try to solve for next time are: predicting number of sets each game goes to, predicting how many games/set each player wins/loses in each match, number of break points and number of aces, helping analyze which betting odds are inaccurate/accurate, number of victories based off of tournament/court surface.
+    -

 ### Timeline